Danack/FunctionTypes/function_type_rfc.md

 ```

-Although they are not used in the definition of a function type, the parameter names are required to allow function type to be compatible with calling by named parameters.
+Although they are not used in the definition of a function type, the parameter names are required in the function type definition, to allow function types to be compatible with calling by named parameters.

 ## Function type + autoloading